LKummer/Satellite/doc/content/reference/customization.md

 Each section of a Satelite site can be colored independently, allowing you to theme your website however you want.

+Colors can be customized using `params.colors` configuration options.
+This page lists all color options.
+Check out the config example at the bottom for a concrete example.

 ## Primary Colors